H0wd3n/Boomalope-Blues/README.md

 ![Rimpy extract](https://user-images.githubusercontent.com/75699296/226816889-590cbe12-3d38-4630-85db-f1864b561ab1.png)
 ## Subscribing to Rimpy on Steam
 - Go to this [link](https://steamcommunity.com/sharedfiles/filedetails/?id=1847679158&searchtext=rimpy) and click subscribe like any other workshop mod on Steam.
-This step downloads the database files from steam Rimpy needs to sort and manage the mods correctly.
+This step downloads the database files from Steam Rimpy needs to sort and manage the mods correctly.
 - After the Rimpy database files are done downloading through Steam launch Rimworld.
 Once you are at the main menu close the game.
 ### DO NOT ENABLE THIS MOD IN RIMWORLD.
 KEEP IT DISABLED!